 If you start tracking the current walk, your location coordinates, along with the provided track title and username, will be send periodically to the aporee server.
 This series of trackpoints are assigned to this miniature, and is available as a sound/track on the website of this piece.
 That means you or others can listen to your individual sound walk later.
 This also works live, in case someone checks the website for this piece while you're walking around, with tracking enabled.
 Beware: it's optional, you have to activate it, it only sends the coordinates, and the name/title given.
 It doesn't compromise your privacy.
 If you're in doubt, don't use it, or go offline.

 In order for the app to function, it needs to load sounds, maps and metadata.
-This perfectly works online, without any synchronization, if your network is 3G or better.
+This works online, without any synchronization, if your network is 3G or better.
 But, depending on the piece and amount of (sound) data, this quickly can become expensive, if you have to load it over your provider network.
-Also, if the network connection drops around the corner, the current piece may become unresponsive, or even stop working.
-At least for the sounds of a miniature, we recommend synchronization upfront, e.g. in your home wifi.
+Also, if the network connection is becoming slow or drops around the corner, the current piece may become unresponsive, or even stop working.
+At least for the sounds of a miniature, we highly recommend synchronization upfront, e.g. in your home wifi.
 If you want to use the app completely offline, e.g. in an area without connection available, you have to synchronize the map for the piece too.
 Beware: without any network, your GPS may need a while to function properly, since phones usually utilize a combination of GPS, wifi and cell info.
 However, it works without, GPS doesn't need a network connection.

 synchronize sound files: